10 Ways to Add Tall Indoor Plants to Your Home

-There are several varieties of plants, which thrive indoors, and cost much less than a new piece of furniture or even a new pair of drapes.
+Several tall plants thrive indoors and cost much less than a new piece of furniture or even a new pair of drapes.
 Houseplants can make a home feel lived in and give it a comfortable, inviting feeling.
-Let Mother Nature cast her spell on your living room or den.
-You can place a pothos on your coffee table and a kentia palm near the window.
-Magically, your living room looks as if its redecorated.
+I tell my friends to let Mother Nature cast her spell on their home.

 What do you think?